temporalio/helm-charts/README.md

 ~/temporal-helm$ helm install temporaltest . --timeout 900s
 ```

-#### MySQL (installed separately)
+#### MySQL Running Separately

-You may already have a MySQL installation that you want to use with Temporal.
+You might already be operating a MySQL instance that you want to use with Temporal.

 In this case, create and configure temporal databases on your mysql host with `temporal-sql-tool`.
-The tool is part of [temporal repo](https://github.com/temporalio/temporal).
+The tool is part of [temporal repo](https://github.com/temporalio/temporal), and it relies on the schema definition, in the same repo.

 Here are the commands you can use to create and initialize the databases: